-The proposed project consists of the demolition and construction of a new single-family dwelling.
+The proposed project consists of the demolition and construction of a new single-family dwelling with an attached ADU.
 The proposed use is not conditionally permitted; therefore, the requirement of this finding does not apply to the proposed project.

 4. The proposed development would not be obnoxious or harmful, or impair the utility of neighboring property or uses [Section 8181-3.5.d].